bedrocklinux/bedrocklinux-website/markdown/1.0beta1/install.md

 The ~{client~} acquired in the last step will provide the kernel for Bedrock Linux.

+Most non-live distro's kernels will work.
+The notable exception is grsec-hardened ones.  grsec changes aspects of `chroot()` that Bedrock Linux's design depends on.

-Check if it came with a kernel:
+Check your client came with a kernel:

 	ls ~(/mnt/bedrock~)/bedrock/clients/~(client~)/boot